 Punta Cana boasts over 60 resorts and has a multicultural population of over 100,000 people

 But that’s not all.
 The fun in this zone is not restricted to the day-time.
-With casinos, cigar and hookah lounges, dance clubs, discos, bars, live performances filled with acrobats and dancers, night time cave raves and water activities, the whole area is regarded as having one of the best night scene in the Caribbean.
+With casinos, cigar and hookah lounges, dance clubs, discos, bars, live performances filled with acrobats and dancers, nighttime cave raves and water activities, the whole area is regarded as having one of the best fight scenes in the Caribbean.
 If that’s not enough to convince you of Punta Cana’s awesomeness, tourism activity in this area contributes nearly a quarter of the GDP of the Dominican Republic.
 Is perfect for persons who crave adventure and full Caribbean experience.
-It is also great for those who may to unwind in seclusion.
+It is also great for those who may unwind in seclusion.
 Whatever you prefer, Punta Cana offers it all.